Backbase/cs-na-workshop/tools/generators/openapi/target/generated-sources/openapi/README.md

 ```

 ```
-import { DefaultApi } from '@backbase/ngrx-workshpop';
+import { DefaultApi } from '@backbase/ngrx-workshop';

 export class AppComponent {
 	 constructor(private apiGateway: DefaultApi) { }
 }
 ```

-Note: The NgrxApiModule is restricted to being instantiated once app wide.
+Note: The NgrxPromotionsApiModule is restricted to being instantiated once app wide.
 This is to ensure that all services are treated as singletons.

 #### Using multiple OpenAPI files / APIs / ApiModules